Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

   </figcaption>
 </figure>

 TinyODOM-EX refactors the legacy jupyter-notebook-style workflow into a modular pipeline with explicit GPU-side and hardware-side responsibilities.
 As summarized in Figure X, the NAS client runs on a GPU server and handles neural architecture search and training, while a separate hardware-in-the-loop (HIL) machine is responsible for conversion, compilation, deployment, and on-device measurement.
-This separation allows the use of a cloud (or off-premise) GPU server and a local hardware-in-the-loop machine for the flashing and telemetry.
-If the user has a GPU machine that can have devices plugged in, the code can be run from one machine as well.
+The system can run in a two-machine configuration (GPU server plus local HIL host) or a single-machine configuration when the GPU host has physical access to the DUT.
 The communication between the two machines (or inter-machine) uses the ZeroMQ (ZMQ) library in a request-reply (REQ-REP) client/server functionality [CITE, ZMQ].

 #### **3.1.1 Per-trial Workflow**
 <figure style="text-align: left">